MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/add-computer-vision-react-app.md

 ---
 title: React code using Computer Vision
-description: This sample has all the code necessary to add Computer Vision to the React App.
-This section of the tutorial _reviews_ the steps and code. ms.topic: tutorial ms.date: 12/17/2020 ms.custom: devx-track-js
+description: This section of the tutorial _reviews_ the steps and code.
+You do not need to take these steps for this tutorial.
+ms.topic: tutorial
+ms.date: 12/17/2020
+ms.custom: devx-track-js